 If you are injured at work, your California employer is obligated to provide you with workers’ compensation benefits.
 Filing a workers’ compensation claim can be complicated, however, and it may be unclear what you need to do to recover benefits for your medical treatment and other needs.
 If you have suffered a workplace injury, you should retain an experienced workers’ compensation attorney as soon as possible.
-The Orange County work injury lawyers at the Law Office of Joseph Richards have extensive experience in helping injured workers pursue benefits and have a thorough understanding of the nuances of workers’ compensation law.
+The Orange County work injury lawyers at Law Office of Joseph Richards, P.C. have extensive experience in helping injured workers pursue benefits and have a thorough understanding of the nuances of workers’ compensation law.
 Our primary office is located in Orange County, and we have a second office in Riverside County, from which we assist people throughout Southern California.Covered Work Injuries

 Under California law, employers are required to provide workers’ compensation benefits to injured workers.
 An employer may choose to self-insure, but most employers obtain workers’ compensation insurance from an outside company.
 To recover workers’ compensation benefits, you must show that you suffered a job-related injury.
 This means that you must prove that your injury happened during the course of your employment and arose out of your employment.
 It is also important to note that you must be considered an employee to recover benefits, since independent contractors are generally not entitled to workers’ compensation.
 Workplace injuries can arise under any circumstances, but they frequently result from motor vehicle collisions, slip and fall accidents, and machines with moving parts.Procedure for Recovering Benefits